World Cup Braces For Quarter-finals As Spain Sack Coach - UrduPoint

 World Cup Braces For Quarter-finals As Spain Sack Coach

-A blockbuster set of quarter-finals gets under way on Friday when five-times champions Brazil face 2018 runners-up Croatia.
+A blockbuster set of quarter-finals gets under way on Friday when five-time champions Brazil face 2018 runners-up Croatia.

 That clash is the appetiser for another heavyweight World Cup collision between Lionel Messi's Argentina and three-time losing finalists the Netherlands.